Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Bi-level Model of fleet Operator and Customers

-Considering that the time sensitivity varies over different customers, a lower and upper bound constraint is also included in (\ref{customer model}).
+Considering that the time sensitivity varies over different customers, a lower bound ($0$) and upper bound ($\bar{\delta_j}$) constraint is also included in Problem~(\ref{customer_model}).
 Besides, $\sigma_j$ and $u_j$ are the corresponding dual variables for these two constraints.
+Since the customer model Problem~\eqref{customer_model} satisfies the Slater's condition for the convexity of~$ \mathcal{I}(\delta_j)-q_j \delta_j$ and the convex box constraints~$0 \leq \delta_j \leq \Bar{\delta}_j$ in which $\bar{\delta_j}$ is positive, the strong duality holds for Problem~\ref{customer_model}~\cite{boyd2014convex}.